 If, however, your partner (or anyone else) blatantly disrespects your newfound “no,” or continually pressures you to say “yes” until you begrudgingly do, and you feel unsafe or like you don’t get to decide what happens to your own body, it’s time to walk away.
 You are a precious soul, made in the image of the divine, and your power to say “yes” or “no” when it comes to your body should never be taken from you.
 Find support for yourself through a number of available resources, like TheHopeLine, our partner RAINN, and many more.
 There is hope if you’re struggling, and these resources can get you connected to folks who’ll be able to help with the next steps.

-You should never feel pressured to anything you are not ready to do in a dating relationship.
-If you feel unsafe or drained read more to find out if it’s time to end your relationship.
+You should never feel pressured to do anything you are not ready to do in a dating relationship.
+If you feel unsafe or drained read more to find out if it's time to end your relationship.